 James Mohon is a Loyola Marymount University graduate who works as a commercial real estate analyst and is saving for his MBA.
-Tim Wallender, CFP shows him how he can change his $6,000 no-interest checking account into $31,000, dramatically helping him pay for graduate school.
-Wallender additionally helps Mohon plan for retirement, creating a realistic budget to live within his means, and gives him other financial advice including which fund to invest in and how to stagger his retirement effort.
-Mohon is looking forward to accepting Wallender’s advice and becoming more financially stable.
+Wallender shows Mohon how he can transform his $6,000 no-interest checking account into $31,000 through proper investing, which will dramatically help towards his graduate school payment.
+Wallender additionally helps Mohon set a realistic budget and advises him how to plan for retirement.

 Applying Tithing Principles to Saving

-For Joe and Pat Peterson, tithing is more important than saving for their children’s college.
-According to Tim Wallender, CFP, the Petersons should continue to tithe but be more willing to save.
+Joe and Pat Peterson prioritize their weekly tithing donation to their church over saving for their children’s college.
+Wallender encourages the Petersons to continue tithing, but to be more willing to save.
 Although Joe is a successful real estate agent, the Peterson’s do not have enough money in their savings accounts to retire any time soon.
-A major problem is due to the family’s willingness to spend whenever there is a need instead of looking for an alternate, more cost efficient solution.
-To help realize their problem, Wallender suggests tracking the family’s spending and allocating two hours a months to analyzing their purchases.
-To help save money for their retirement and children’s college funds, Wallender suggests setting up an automatic investment plan and investing into a diversified portfolio.
-Finally, due to Joe’s unfortunate family history of heart conditions, triple his life insurance to ensure his family is able to live comfortably if an unfortunate situation arises.
-Pat and Joe were very pleased with Wallender’s recommendations and are looking forward to planning for their future while still contributing to their weekly obligation to the Church.
+To help save money for their retirement and children’s college funds, Wallender suggests setting up an automatic investment plan with a diversified portfolio.
+Also, due to Joe’s family history of heart conditions, Wallender suggests he triple his life insurance to ensure his family is able to live comfortably in case an unfortunate situation arises.

 Lofty Retirement Goals Call for Some Risk